jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

  {:title "SQL Post" :categories ["sql" "postgres"]}]
 ```

-One way of reshaping the data is presented below.
-The code snippet has
+Since we're not getting data in our desired shape we need to write
-quite a bit going on and is very specific to this translation.
+code that combines rows.
+One way of doing that is to use `reduce` and `map`.

 ``` clojure
 (defn squash-by-title [rows]